nils-mathieu/piscine-rust/module-00.md

 ```

 Testing a program is probably at least half the work of a developer.
 Every single function of any
-digital system should be carefully tested to avoid as many crashes and unexpected behaviors as
+digital system must be carefully tested to avoid as many crashes and unexpected behaviors as
 possible.

 ```rust